 This tool is another page builder that I recommend.
 It has a big user community, and the plugin is extendible with add-ons.

-I have used plenty of keyword research tools in the past, but this is the tool I'm using right now.
+I have used plenty of keyword research tools in the past, but this is the tool I have used extensively.
 Compared to the earlier keyword tool experiences, KWFinder is the easiest one I have ever used.

 Another great alternative for keyword research.
 It's also easy to use, and you can find long tail keywords easily.

 Probably the most comprehensive tool for keyword research.
 It's also an expensive one (plans starting from $99/mo).

 I use ConvertKit as my email autoresponder service (on my other website, Productive Superdad).
 It’s packed with great features for bloggers, like re-sending emails to those subscribers who didn’t open the email the first time, landing pages or convenient email editor.